ungureanuvladvictor/BBBlfs/README.md

 Beagle Bone Black Linux Flash System

 This project provides a way to flash a BeagleBone Black via USB from a Linux machine.
-The project is developed during Google Summer of Code '13.
+The project was developed during Google Summer of Code '13.

 Build
 ----------
 ```
 sudo apt-get install libusb-1.0-0-dev
+./autogen.sh
+./configure
 make
 ```